Sharing the love of Jesus Christ by fighting the world’s greatest injustices.

 In April, we open our Dream School in Pokhara, Nepal, empowering students to become difference makers in the world through excellent education.

-We began our first transit monitoring station in South Africa in April, followed by two more by 2018.
-Our first investigations department started in South Africa in August, followed by one more the next August.
+We establish our first transit monitoring station in South Africa in April, followed by two more by 2018.
+Our first investigations department in South Africa is launched in August.

 We pilot transit monitoring in Mongolia, Malawi, and Zimbabwe.
 Tiny Hands International becomes Love Justice International as we continue to grow our mission and expand our work.